Tutorials

 Set up the contig

 We’ll next define the contig, which contains information about the genome length we want to simulate and recombination and mutation rates.
 Here, we use the human chromosome 22.
-If no recombination map is specified, we assume a uniform genetic map based on the average recombination rate for that chromosome.
+If no genetic map is specified, we assume a uniform recombination rate set to the average recombination rate for that chromosome.

 contig = species.get_contig("chr22")